-Phase Artifact Roles Rational program used Elaboration Requirements management plan System analyst Rational RequisitePro
+Phase Artifact(s) Role(s) Program used Elaboration Requirements management plan System analyst Rational RequisitePro

 Table 4: Requirements management plan

 Once the requirement types have been established, you must enter them (along with their attributes) into RequisitePro.
 The first step is to add the requirement types themselves.
 You do this by choosing Properties from the File menu and then clicking the Requirements tab.
 After entering the requirement types, you can add their attributes by clicking the Attributes tab.